Probationary periods (PDF, 137KB)

 The probationary period cannot be extended more than six months past the commencement date of the apprenticeship or traineeship

-The employer, apprentice or trainee should send their application to extend the probationary period to their Australian Apprenticeship Support Network (AASN) provider or the Department of Education and Training at least
+The employer, apprentice or trainee should send their application to extend the probationary period to their Australian Apprenticeship Support Network (AASN) provider or the Department of Employment, Small Business and Training at least

 14 days before the end of the probationary period.
 The